“When the president does it, it’s not illegal…”

 And besides, when the number of cases in the U.S. passes China, a country four times our size that had no fair warning and a medical system in the hinterlands, how long will it be before we hear the Chinese somehow ‘weaponized’ the original virus before sending it our way, leaving noble Trump to battle a microbe far faster and deadlier than it started?
 (Answer: less than a day; life has been imitating art–our art–at an unprecedented [there’s that word again] rate since we first wrote this page six+ weeks ago.
 Jigsaw puzzles have become painfully popular in the last couple of months, and this piece, which we’ll continue to update, is starting to feel like one)

-If Trump were a criminal defendent before a jury of his all-white peers, he’d have two things against him, either of which would normally convict him in the eyes of any loyal Nancy Grace viewer:
+If Trump were a criminal defendent before a jury of his all-white peers, he’d have three things against him, any of which would normally convict him in the eyes of any loyal Nancy Grace viewer:

 If you’re honest, conservatives, you know that in your mind, you’ve convicted every “predator” who ever “got off on a technicality” for one or both of these legal sins.
 Refusing to let people testify isn’t usually a good look in rightland either, and putting Jared in charge is tantamount to “burying the investigation.”
 Faced with these realities, normally the only way to “get [Trump] off” would be to plead insanity, better known in political circles as the 25th amendment, but we know you pumpkinheads don’t want to do that.
 Which leaves us with only twenty or so other explanations for why he so badly botched the response: